How Much Dwelling Coverage Do I Need in My Condo Insurance?

 - Car (HO-6 policy won’t protect your vehicle, you need to buy auto insurance for that)

-As a condo unit owner or occupier, you need to make sure you get the right amount of coverage.
+As a condo unit owner or occupier, you need to make sure you get the right amount of dwelling coverage.
 Buying the right amount of dwelling coverage will protect you from bearing unexpected costs that will be hard on your budget.
 Make sure to assess the value of your personal property and determine the type of your condo association’s master policy.
 However, you don’t need to do it all by yourself – let Gabi do the legwork for you!
 Sign up here and get a free quote with sufficient coverage limits along with assistance from our licensed insurance agents!